-Here you can find out the different policy regarding how we collect your data, where we store it, how we use it, disclosure of data, data protection policy, your rights etc. By using our site and submitting the information, you give consent to the collection and use of information in accordance with this policy.
+Here you can find out the different policies regarding how we collect your data, where we store it, how we use it, disclosure of data, data protection policy, your rights, etc. By using our site and submitting the information, you give consent to the collection and use of information by this policy.

 When you use our site, we may ask you to provide us with certain information so that we will be able to contact you.
-The information is not limited to your name and you may asked for email address, contact number, address, country etc.
+The information is not limited to your name and you may ask for your email address, contact number, address, country, etc.

 Like many site operators, we collect information that your browser sends each time you visit our site ("Log Data").
-The information may consists of IP address, Browser type & version, time and date, pages that you visited on our website with time spent on each page respectively.
-Besides this, we can use some authentic third party tools like google analytics that can collect and store different information.
+The information may consist of IP address, Browser type & version, time and date, and pages that you visited on our website with time spent on each page respectively.
+Besides this, we can use some authentic third-party tools like google analytics that can collect and store different information.

-Cookies collects little part of information and store at local computers.
+Cookies collect little part of information and are stored on local computers.
 Like many sites, we use "cookies" to collect information.
 You can set your browser to reject all cookies or to indicate when cookies are being sent.
 However, if you accept cookies, you may not be able to use certain parts of our sites.